foundling/scaffold/README.md

 ![superdir_header](https://github.com/foundling/superdir/blob/master/superdir_logo.png)
-Superdir is a command-line tool for Linux, BSD, and OSX that generates a directory tree from a reasonable, consistently-indented flat file representation.
+`superdir` is a command-line tool for Linux, BSD, and OSX that generates a directory tree from a reasonable, consistently-indented flat file representation.
 It is MIT-licensed.

 ## Installation: